 - Reset Network Settings

-Why can’t I send texts to non-iPhone users?
+Why can’t I send texts to Android users?

 Additionally, you’ll probably want to check if your mobile plan allows sending SMS messages.
 Finally, resetting network settings should help you address the problem.